Money and our attitudes and behaviors

 If you have debts you can set a plan in place to slowly pay your debts off.
 Many purchases are unnecessary and if you just set the item down, go home and sleep on it first you will usually find you never go back to purchase it.

 Kijiji and sites such as that are becoming very popular for selling off what you no longer use as well as buying used instead of new.
-These types of behaviours are how many people are able to save more money for other goals such as retirement, vacations or even investment property .
+These types of behaviors are how many people are able to save more money for other goals such as retirement, vacations or even investment property.

-Changing your attitudes can be a great start to changing your behaviours which then changes your life!
+Changing your attitudes can be a great start to changing your behaviors which then changes your life!